ThilakReddyy/JNTUHRESULTS-WEB/README.md

     npm install
     npm run dev

-## Thanks

-- [▲ Vercel](https://vercel.com/) for fast deployments served from the edge, hosting our website, downloads, and updates.
-- [Next.js](https://nextjs.org/) for development framework created by Vercel enabling React-based web applications with server-side rendering and generating static websites

 ## Building and deploying in production

 If you wanted to run this site in production, you should install modules then build the site with `npm run build` and run it with `npm start`: